 Step 4: Prepare the Triofox Server

-The easiest way to prepare the Triofox server is to have a clean Windows Server 2012/R2/2016/2019 OS with English locale and make sure the worker nodes are all in the same time zone.
+The easiest way to prepare the Triofox server is to use a clean Windows Server 2012/R2/2016/2019/2022 OS with English locale.
+If you want to use multiple Triofox servers to form a server farm, please make sure that the servers in the server farm are all in the same time zone.

-We recommend Windows server 2019 or Windows server 2016 as a preferred server OS running on a virtual machine.
+We recommend Windows Server 2019 or Windows Server 2016 as the preferred server OS, running on a virtual machine.

 Supported Operating Systems